Real Housewives of New Jersey's Teresa Giudice Marries Luis Ruelas - E! Online

 The couple said "I do" in a picturesque ceremony on Saturday, Aug.
 6 at the Park Chateau in East Brunswick, N.J.
 Teresa's four daughters—Gia, 21, Gabriella, 18, Milania, 16, and Audriana, 13—were naturally involved with her special day, serving as bridesmaids, as seen in social media photos.

+The bride walked down the aisle in a white mermaid-style wedding gown featuring a sweetheart neckline, styled with long sheer gloves, a sky-high hairdo, sparkling tiara and long veil, while the groom wore a white tux jacket and a bow-tie.

-All of Teresa's RHONJ co-stars were all in attendance, expect her sister-in-law Melissa Gorga, as were fellow Housewives Potomac's Ashley Darby, Atlanta's Phaedra Parks and Dubai's Chanel Ayan, a source close to Teresa tells E!
+All of Teresa's RHONJ co-stars, including Dolores Catania, Margaret Josephs, Jennifer Aydin and Jackie Goldschneider were all in attendance, except her sister-in-law Melissa Gorga, as were fellow Housewives Potomac's Ashley Darby, New York's Dorinda Medley, Atlanta's Kenya Moore and Phaedra Parks and Dubai's Chanel Ayan, a source close to Teresa tells E!
 News.

 According to the source, the lavish event—in which Bravo cameras rolled—hosted 220 invited guests and was designed by Preston Bailey and planned by Jessica Rogers.